Treatment of cholesterol problems

 Over the decades and through many clinical trials and observations of thousands of patients, statins have carved out a niche in the healthcare ecosystem.
 Statins are the preferred choice for hypercholesterolemia patients now.
 When statins cannot help patients to meet LDL-C goals, doctors often try the addition of ezetimibe or other prescriptions.
 Even if these help lower cholesterol levels, they the science backing up claims of further clinical benefits.
 Other drugs try, but none are as good as statins.

 Improvements in diet along with statin use can really help the lipid profile.
 One randomized study analyzed the effects of a typical diet versus a Mediterranean modified diet of dietary fiber, fruits, and vegetables rich in omega-3 fatty acids; an additional level of randomization was introduced of a placebo or simvastatin (20 mg) which was introduced after a period of twelve weeks.
 After a 24 week period, the improvement in triglyceride levels and other biomarkers was greater in those with the modified diet and drug regimen than those of the typical diet and drug.
+A diagnostic biomarker is one with high specificity and sensitivity, one that can show the severity of disease and which allows for the monitoring of therapeutic effects.

 Despite concerns about side effects, statins produce less frequent adverse reactions compared with other types of lipid-lowering agents.
 For patients treated with a fibrate or cyclosporine, muscle injury is a significant concern.
 Myopathy can happen with statins, too, but the risk-benefit profile is generally considered better.